Update on the Status of Memorial Park

 I remember the Official Ceremony for raising the Totems very well, including all the work that went into making that important day a possibility, as I was the Chief Administrative Officer for the City of White Rock at the time.
 Therefore, I had the distinct honour of witnessing the outpouring of support and engagement from the First Nations, White Rock RCMP Detachment, White Rock Council, and of course, our community to ensure this symbolic day occurred.

 Totem Park was blessed as a spiritual site by the Semiahmoo people and the Totems known as “The Gift” were raised according to Semiahmoo traditions.
-For your reference, the video of the Official Ceremony of the Raising of the Totems that took place on April 25, 1999, can be found here.
+For your reference, the video of the Official Ceremony of the Raising of the Totems that took place on April 25, 1999, can be found on our website.